dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 filesystem and it replaces the contents of the default index.html file with the sentence "Hello, DrupalCamp Baltics 2015!".

-Let's see the image building process in action, before we continue with the rest of the presentation.

----

-PLAY DEMO VIDEO #01

----

-So there you go, in this little demo we built a Docker image and started a container where the Apache service were listening on port 80.
-We also saw that making a HTTP request to a loopback address through a web browser, we got the actual response with the right payload.

----

-SWITCH TO SLIDE #15

----
+As you can see the format of the Dockerfile is very simple.

+On the first line you have a simple comment that is there to give you some insight about the Dockerfile.

-The format of the Dockerfile is very simple.
-At the left you have an instruction usually in uppercase, but can also be in lowercase, like for example the keyword FROM at the first line and to the right you have arguments for that instruction.
+On the second line at the left you have an instruction usually in uppercase, like in this case the keyword FROM and to the right you have arguments for that instruction.

+Every other line in Dockerfile expect the comments are following the same pattern.

+So let's look into more detail about each instruction in this example.

-The first line tells Docker Engine what is the base image that your new image will be built upon.
+The second line tells Docker Engine what is the base image that your new image will be built upon.
 In this example it will be the official Debian image, which contains the files and directories which Debian itself is made out of.

-If a base image doesn't exist on your host at the time of building the image, it will automatically pulled from the Docker Hub.
+If a base image doesn't exist on your host at the time of building the image, it will be automatically pulled from the Docker Hub.

-As you may know everything is a file in Linux, so if you think about that concept more closely then maybe it's much easier for you to understand how Docker images actually work.
+As you may know everything is a file in Linux, so if you think about that concept more closely then maybe it's much easier for you to understand how Docker images can work.

 I know, it helped me to better understand it.